theatre-js/theatre-docs/docs/getting-started/try-it-out/README.md

 You should see a "Hello World" Theatre.js web page in your browser after running the above commands.

-You can also download this simple HTML file and open it in your browser and favorite code editor: <a download href="/try-it-out/theatreHelloWorld.html">⤓theatreHelloWorld.html</a>.
+You can also download this simple HTML file and open it in your browser and favorite code editor: <a download href="/try-it-out/theatreHelloWorld.html">theatreHelloWorld.html<span class="icon outbound">⤓</span></a>.

 ## Quickly add Theatre.js to a web page